Understanding a problem

 It’s not easy to share the results from the tools.
 It’s not easy to collaborate the results with geographically distributed colleagues (or even colleagues sitting in different locations of a large building complex).
 Yes, you can attach the results to emails or chats (or ask your nearby colleagues to gather around your computer screen and look at the results).

-However, the situation is that when you use these tools to generate results, you’re just skimming the surface of the information that exists within the tables, maps, photographs, and videos.
+However with these tools to generate results, you’re just skimming the surface of the information that exists within the tables, maps, photographs, and videos.

 Relating to the problem requires a ‘looking-glass’ moment